aaronpowell/dotnet-delice/README.md

 - Ability to filter for only a particular license
 - Anything you'd like?
 Open an [issue](https://github.com/aaronpowell/dotnet-delice/issues) 😁

+# Slnx support

+XML-based solution file format (slnx) are supported, but you need at least a `.NET 9.0.201 SDK` which provides support for interacting with these files.

 # Undetermined Licenses